Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 - Watching you and stalking your movement.

 - Pay attention to where you’re placing your feet and hands, especially when running over a log or climbing over boulders.

 - When attacked, stay calm and head to the emergency room ASAP.
-Call 911 if suspect a poisonous attack.
-Keep in mind that sucking out the venom only works in the movies.
+Call 911 if you suspect a poisonous attack.
+Keep in mind that sucking out venom only works in the movies.
 Sucking venom makes it spread quicker into your system.
 Lethal!

 Avoid Moose Attacks While Running

 This may surprise you, but moose are likely the most dangerous farmyard animals.

 They’re huge and have a bad temper, so stay away from them for your safety.

 Again, moose want nothing to do with you unless they feel endangered.

 Bulls—the male moose—is super territorial, and females may see you as a threat to their calf.